A Complete Overview of The Western Forehand Grip

 The Western Tennis Grip

-Add to this that the sport of tennis has become considerably more competitive, and it makes sense that there has been a natural evolution away from the ultra conservative continental grip, to the rather extreme western grip.
+Add to this that the sport of tennis has become considerably more competitive, and it makes sense that there has been a natural evolution away from the ultra-conservative continental grip to the rather extreme western grip.

-As a result, the western grip has become one of the more popular grips used by professional and recreational players, providing them with the ability to generate an unprecedented amount of topspin when hitting the ball.
+As a result, the western grip has become one of the more popular grips used by professional and recreational players, providing the ability to generate an unprecedented amount of topspin when hitting the ball.

 Holding a Western Grip

-When holding your racquet you may have noticed that your grip forms roughly the shape of an octagon, just like a stop sign with eight sides, as pictured in the diagram below.
+You may have noticed that your grip forms roughly the shape of an octagon, just like a stop sign with eight sides, as pictured in the diagram below.

-At the end of the day there is no right or wrong grip, rather you’ll want to find something that feels comfortable and allows you to play the style of tennis you’d like.
+At the end of the day, there is no right or wrong grip.
+Rather, you’ll want to find something that feels comfortable and allows you to play the style of tennis you’d like.

 Benefits of a Western Grip